 This information needs to be provided in order for your bank to issue a stop payment on a check.
 Once you make the initial phone call, the bank will have you come in within a specified amount of time to fill out and sign official paperwork.
 If you do not come in the stop payment will drop off.
 The stop payment will last for six months, but you may want to extend it to a year if you are still unsure about where the check is.

 The fees for stopping a check are quite high, ranging from $15-$35.
 The bank assumes responsibility for the check if you report the information quickly enough.
 That is one reason for the large fee.

-But keep in mind: If the check amount is less than the fee you’ll pay to put a stop on it, it’s not worth doing.
+One thing to keep in mind: If the check amount is less than the fee you’ll pay to put a stop on it, it’s not worth doing.